wittedtech/Interview-Prep-Guide/README.md

 ---

-**Puropose :** To Make Fellow Developers prepare for their interviews seamlessly and easily.
-Helping and Building a community of smart and helping deveelopers.
+**Purpose :** To Make Fellow Developers prepare for their interviews seamlessly and easily.
+Helping and Building a community of smart and helping developers.

 ---